 Windows Update for Business is deployed and clients use WUfB to get Windows 10 updates and upgrades.

 To identify clients that use WUfB

-Disable the Windows Update Agent so it doesn't scan against WSUS, if it was previously enabled.
-The following registry key can be set to indicate whether the computer is scanning against WSUS or Windows Update.
-When the value is 2, it's not scanning against WSUS.
+Ensure the Windows Update Agent isn't scanning against WSUS, if it was previously enabled.
+The following registry key can be used to indicate whether the computer is scanning against WSUS or Windows Update.
+If the registry key doesn't exist, it's not scanning against WSUS.

 Create a client agent setting to disable the software update workflow.
 Deploy the setting to the collection of computers that are connected directly to WUfB.

 The computers that are managed via WUfB will display Unknown in the compliance status and won't be counted as part of the overall compliance percentage.